-If you're promoting your event via Facebook, Twitter, Google+, your website, an association website or media website, you can now monitor your patronage from each medium.
-Just add your URL to these sites and monitor them via the “Ticket Sales per URL Referrer Report”.
+If you're promoting your event via Facebook, Twitter, Google+, your website, an association website or media website, you can monitor your patronage from each medium.
+Just add your TryBooking event URL (e.g. https://www.trybooking.com/243359) to these sites and monitor them via the Ticket Sales per URL Referrer Report.

 Adding tracking tags to your event

-You can add tags to your URL in order to track which specific groups/sites are bringing most traffic & bookings to your event.
+You can add tags to your TryBooking event URL in order to track which specific groups/sites are bringing most traffic & bookings to your event.
 Tags are also extremely useful when figuring out which commissions need to be paid based on sales delivered in certain situations.

-How to add your tag:
+How to add a tracking tag:

-- Type your URL into your web browser i.e. www.trybooking.com/DICO (press enter)
+- Type your URL into your web browser i.e. https://www.trybooking.com/243359

-- This now changes the URL to a longer version i.e. for the case above this becomes http://www.trybooking.com/Booking/BookingEventSummary.aspx?eid=58202
+- This now changes the URL to a longer version i.e. for the case above this becomes https://www.trybooking.com/events/landing/243359

-- At the end of this longer URL, add in &track=XXX (where XXX is your tag).
-Your tag could include words to describe that group e.g Association, Blog, Website, Joesfacebook, Alumnifacebook etc. You can setup as many of these tags as you need.
+- At the end of this longer URL, add in '?&track=XXX' (where XXX is your tag).
+Your tag could include words to describe that group e.g Association, Blog, Website, Joesfacebook, Alumnifacebook etc. You can set up as many of these tags as you need.

-Complete the following steps in Google Analytics:
+Step 1: Complete the following steps in Google Analytics